vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/hybrid.md

 - Your IT security teams have aligned on-premises and cloud-based network security policy to ensure cloud-based virtual networks can be trusted to communicated directly with on-premises systems.
 - Your cloud-based workloads require access to storage, applications, and services hosted on your on-premises or third-party networks, or your users or applications in your on-premises need access to cloud-hosted resources.
 - You need to migrate existing applications and services that depend on on-premises resources, but don't want to expend the resources on redevelopment to remove those dependencies.
-- Implementing a VPN or dedicated WAN connection between your on-premises networks and cloud provider is not prevented by corporate policy, regulatory requirements, or technical compatibility issues.
+- Connecting your on-premises networks to cloud resources over VPN or dedicated WAN is not prevented by corporate policy, data sovereignty requirements, or other regulatory compliance issues.
 - Your workloads either do not require multiple subscriptions to bypass subscription resource limits, OR your workloads involve multiple subscriptions but do not require central management of connectivity or shared services used by resources spread across multiple subscriptions.

 Your Cloud Adoption team should consider the following issues when looking at implementing a hybrid virtual networking architecture: